10 Years Later: How Jason and Molly Endured Bachelor Scandal

 And the couple has no lingering bitterness towards the franchise or anyone who works on the show; in fact, they are still friends with many of the people who worked on their season, meeting up with them whenever they are in Seattle or helping to celebrate major life milestones.

 Jason still works in real estate and is totally OK with using his time on the show to his professional advantage.
-"Some of my favorite clients were people who remembered I was on the show," he said, "it's a really fun thing to work with Bachelor fans."
+"Some of my favorite clients were people who remembered I was on the show," the Compass agent said, "it's a really fun thing to work with Bachelor fans."

 And Molly, who previously worked in corporate retail, now serves as the host of a morning radio show in Seattle for 106.1 KISS FM.